le-liang/HybridPrecodingMassiveMIMO/README.md

 # HybridPrecodingMassiveMIMO
+---
+Notes: I'm now a Professor in Southeast University 东南大学, Nanjing, China.
+Please check out our new GitHub page for more updates: https://github.com/lianggroup
+---

 This project contains MATLAB codes for the following paper.
 Please consider citing the paper if you find it of any help.

 L. Liang, W. Xu, and X. Dong, "Low-complexity hybrid precoding in massive mulituser MIMO systems," IEEE Wireless Communications Letters, vol. 3, no. 6, pp. 653-656, Dec.
 2014.